anader123/podcast-pools/README.md

 # Podcast Pools

-_Win episode NFTs from your favorite Podcasts_
+_Win NFT episodes from your favorite Podcasts_

 ## Description

-Podcast Pools allows for podcast creators to capture value by having their fans lock up a stablecoin into a no loss lottery where the prize is an NFT that represents that week’s episode.
+Podcast Pools allows for podcast creators to capture value by having their fans lock up stablecoins into a no loss lottery where the prize is an NFT that represents that week’s episode.
 Similar to Patreon, people can contribute money to creators they support, but instead of directly donating money, they are instead giving the interest earned by their assets for a chance to win a tokenized episode.

 ## Resources Used